 There are two classes of threatening under the Connecticut Penal code: first degree, which is generally terroristic threats to a group of people, or second degree, which is generally threatening a person with harm.

-What is Criminal Threat?
+What is Threatening?

 It is a felony level charge (first degree threatening, also known as terroristic threats), if: